 6. Join a Weekly Group

 Like meditating with a friend, meditating with a group can be a superb boost to your practice.
-Moreover, it’s a great way to meet other meditators and a place where you can share your experiences and receive support.
+It’s a great way to meet other meditators and a place where you can share your experiences and receive support.
 Having a weekly appointment in a set time and place is a great way to make meditation into a fun and sociable event on your calendar and mixes up your practice helping to keep it fresh.

-Meditation groups can be found almost anywhere- I’ve attended meditation groups while I’ve been based in China, Spain and Korea and they have helped me in numerous ways.
+Meditation groups can be found almost anywhere- I’ve attended meditation groups while I’ve been based in China, Spain and Korea and they’ve helped me in numerous ways.
 I’ve often found the quality of my meditation was improved when sitting with a group and others reported the same.
-Moreover I’ve learned different techniques of meditation, and met lots of new people in the process.
-Search online for a group and if you can’t find one try starting one yourself, all it takes is setting up a facebook group.
+Groups are great for learning different techniques of meditation and meeting new people in the process.
+Search online for a group and if you can’t find one, try starting one yourself, all it takes is setting up a facebook group.

 7. Meditate For Longer When You Can

 Yes, I’ve banged on about the importance of consistency and cementing the habit.
 Shorter and daily is better than longer and less frequently.
 But it doesn’t always have to be shorter, meditate for a little longer when you can.
 If you normally meditate for 5 minutes a day but on Sundays have more time and an easier schedule, then meditate for 20 minutes.
-You’ll notice a difference in the meditation and be more composed and collected afterwards.
+You’ll notice a difference in the meditation.

 8. Integrate Mindfulness In To Your Life